MormonOpenSource/HJtools/README.md

 # HJtools
-The main purpose of this app is to organize the general meetings, goals, thoughts and so on, of the young man organization
+The main purpose of this app is to organize the general meetings, goals, thoughts and so on, of the young men organization

 ## Technologies
 * Angular 4